elizablueanderson/Assay_Data_Project/README.md

 | SD of blank replicates | 0.019 | 0.057 |

 An LOD quoted must name its σ source to be reproducible.
-This pipeline defaults to the residual SD, the most conservative of the three, and states the choice in every output.
+This pipeline uses the residual SD, the most conservative of the three, and states the choice in every output.

 ### Enzyme kinetics

 ![Kinetics](figures/02_kinetics.png)

-Parameters are estimated by non-linear least squares on untransformed rates rather than by Lineweaver–Burk.
-The double-reciprocal transform inflates the error on the low-substrate points, which are exactly the points carrying most of the information about Km.
+Parameters are estimated by non-linear least squares on untransformed rates.
+The double-reciprocal transform inflates the error on the low-substrate points, ' which are the points carrying most of the information about Km.

 ### Formulation screen

 ![Formulation screen](figures/03_formulation_screen.png)

 Activity is normalised to OD₆₀₀ before comparison.
-Encapsulated preparations do not contain the same cell count as the free-cell control, so raw rates would conflate "this formulation preserves activity" with "this formulation happens to hold more cells".
+Encapsulated preparations do not contain the same cell count as the free-cell control, so raw rates would confuse "this formulation preserves activity" with "this formulation happens to hold more cells".

----

 ## Four decisions that shape the output

-1. **Working range is defined by recovery, not by R².** A curve can post R² = 0.999 and still recover its bottom standard at 60% of nominal, because R² is dominated by high-signal points.
-Recovery is computed and judged per level.
+1. **Working range is defined by recovery, not by R².** A curve can post R² = 0.999 and still recover its bottom standard at 60% of nominal, because it is dominated by high signal points.
+Recovery is judged per level.

-2. **Inverse prediction carries a confidence interval.** The classical Draper & Smith standard error includes a term in `(x̂ − x̄)² / Sxx`, so uncertainty is minimised at the centroid of the standards and widens toward both ends.
+2. **Inverse prediction carries a confidence interval.** The classic Draper & Smith standard error includes a term in `(x̂ − x̄)² / Sxx`, so uncertainty is lowered at the center of the standards and widens toward both ends.

 3. **A model with an unconstrained parameter is rejected, even when AIC prefers it.**
-   On the example data, substrate inhibition scores a lower AIC than Michaelis–Menten, but returns Ki = 584 mM against a highest tested substrate of 40 mM.
-Inhibition that only appears beyond the range you measured is not distinguishable from no inhibition.
-The identifiability check catches this; AIC alone does not.
+   Substrate inhibition scores a lower AIC than Michaelis–Menten, but returns Ki = 584 mM against a highest tested substrate of 40 mM.
+This inhibition is not distinguishable from no inhibition.
+   The identifiability check catches this, rather than AIC alone.

-4. **Outliers are flagged by median absolute deviation, not mean ± SD.** With three replicates, one bad well inflates the SD enough to hide itself.
-The median does not move.
+5. **Outliers are flagged by median absolute deviation, not mean ± SD.** With three replicates, one bad well inflates the SD enough to hide itself.
+The median stays the same.

----

 ## Layout